LETARTARE/CB_Collector/infos/Collector_exp.en.md

 				- replacing its possible strings "$$..." by "$...",
 				- replacing its possible strings "%%..." with "%...",
-				- modifying the header using some 'C::B' macros, 3- copying the file 'project_name.po' -> '*.pot', or merging the first with the second if it already exists,
+				- modifying the header using some 'C::B' macros, 3- copying the file 'project_name.uni' -> '*.po', or merging the first with the second if it already exists,
 			4- opening the 'project_name.po' file in the editor for checking and modifying the header if necessary,